"

 “Sensory science is not only about taste”

-More information on the complex biology of the sensory perception of food and its neurobiology will be explained in the Chapters Biology of the sensory organs and Neurobiology.
-Multiple sensory modalities can interact and influence each other and therefore influence sensory perception, in the Chapter Multimodal Interactions, you will find some illustrations of this phenomenon.
+More information on the complex biology of the sensory perception of food and its neurobiology will be explained in the chapters 3.
+Gustation: the Sense of Taste and 4.
+Olfaction: the Sense of Smell.
+Multiple sensory modalities can interact and influence each other and therefore influence sensory perception, in chapter 8.
+Multimodal Interactions, you will find some illustrations of this phenomenon.

 “Sensory science is more than a triangle test”